 Our atmosphere is constantly in motion.
 Weather systems are transported around the globe by this motion, with a narrow band of stronger winds called the ‘jet stream‘ providing much of this motion, which lies between cold and warm air masses.

 The jet stream is not a single band of winds: other smaller bands or “rivers” exist around it.
 One of these, which forms when the jet stream is in a specific configuration, is an “atmospheric river.”
-When these “rivers” of moisture meet land, the risk of heavy rainfall or snowfall is significantly increased if the atmospheric river gets locked into a specific position for extended periods.
+When these “rivers” of moisture meet land, the risk of heavy rainfall (or snowfall) increases if the atmospheric river gets locked into a specific position, causing flooding.

 What is an atmospheric river?